 UPPER PANELS.
-The upper panels can be lifted and removed to access the chamber level of the furnace.
+Once the lower panels have been removed.
+The upper panels can be lifted and removed.
 When replacing the upper panels carefully lower the top of the panel into the slot provided and insert the bottom of the panel so it is resting on the stainless steel shoulder screws.

 COMPUTER ENCLOSURE PANELS.
-These panels are located on either side of the furnace near the entrance and are not interlocked.
-These panels can be removed to gain access to the computer enclosure.
-Remove lower pedestal panel to service an owner-installed UPS (if so equipped).
+The panels located on either side of the furnace near the entrance and are not interlocked.
+Open hinged panel to access computer.
+Remove opposite panel to gain access to the rear computer enclosure.
+Remove rear adjacent to service an owner-installed UPS (if so equipped).

-DRIVE ENLOSURE.
-Remove Panels at entrance and exit of the furnace to adjust the belt tracking.
+FURNACE DRIVE ENLOSURE.
+Remove side panels at exit to adjust the belt tracking.